 - Perk #4: Variety is the spice of life.
 Tech writers frequently have a variety of new gadgets and gizmos they are writing quality information on.
 Sometimes, you may even get to keep those doodads you’re writing about.
 It just depends on the company and what the product is.

 - Perk #5: Flexible work environment.
 Anywhere with an internet connection can be called your work space.

 IT'S ALL ABOUT THE MONEY, MONEY!

 Actually, it's not just about the money.
 Writers write because they have no choice.
 With that being said, technical writers make an excellent living.
 Just look at Perk #1: The more experience you have, the bigger the bucks you bring in.

 The Bureau of Labor Statistics reported that technical writers in 2021 earned an average salary of $81,470.
 Most work full time, and if there’s a hard deadline, they may work late into the evening.

 Top Paying States for Technical Writers in 2021

 WHAT'S IN STORE FOR THE NEXT FEW YEARS?

-According to a trusted source, the Bureau of Labor Statistics website, employment for tech writers is expected to grow 11 percent through 2026.
-The average for all other occupations is between 4-6 percent, so this is good news for tech writers everywhere.
+The Bureau of Labor Statistics' latest data states that the demand for technical writers is expected to increase by 12 percent by 2030, which is a little faster than the national average of all occupations.
 If you’re going into technical writing, and you have other skills that align with the industry, then you’ll have a higher chance of employment.
 Be warned though, there is stiff competition among freelance writers over available opportunities.

 You know you want to write.
 Technical writing is a fantastic career choice.
 You get to do what you love and are paid the big bucks to do it.
 So go forth, get your degree or certificate, and write on!